3D model preparation and optimization

 Check the file encoding format

-Model files should use UTF-8 encoding.
+Model files should use the UTF-8 encoding format.

-Check the model normal
+Check the model normals